guipmdev/sundaes-on-demand/README.md

 The **sundaes-on-demand** project is a web application developed in _React_ for ordering custom sundaes, allowing you to choose from different flavors and toppings.
 The application calculates the total price based on the selections and provides a user-friendly interface for sending the orders.

 This project targets the dessert store segment, simplifying the online ordering process and providing an interactive and personalized experience for customers.

+### ⚠️ Disclaimer

+The back-end of this application is built with _Node.js_ and does not have a deployment, as the focus is primarily on the tests. **To fully test the application, you'll need to clone the repository**, run the `start` script, and then open the website.

 ## ✨ Features